Nellie Griswold Francis: Liberian years

 William T. Francis was a very successful and prominent lawyer, who sought political office on several occasions.
-He became Minnesota's first African-American diplomat when he was appointed US Minister/Consul General to Liberia in 1927.
+He became Minnesota's first African-American diplomat when he was appointed U.S. Minister/Consul General to Liberia in 1927.

 In Liberia, he undertook a nine-month investigation into government and high official involvement in slavery and forced labor.
 W.T.
 Francis' report was able to show that the country's president, Charles D.B.
 King, had profited from the selling of young Liberians into forced labor for Spanish plantations on Bioko Island.

 The pressure from the Francis report led to a League of Nations investigation, which ultimately resulted in the president and vice president of Liberia resigning.
 However, he would not live to see this outcome.
 After a month of intense suffering from yellow fever, which was initially diagnosed as malaria, W.T.
 Thomas died in Monrovia.
 A funeral was held at the couple's church, St. Paul's Pilgrim Baptist Church on August 11, 1929.
 A second funeral service and Masonic burial followed in Nashville.

 Personal and later life

-The couple had married on August 14, 1893, and had a particularly close and happy marriage.
+Francis met her husband, William T. Francis, when they both worked for a railway company, and they married on August 14, 1893.
+According to a biographical profile, they had particularly close and happy marriage.
 Nellie called her husband Billy.
-They shared commitment to gender, racial and social progress as well as talent for singing and acting.
+They shared commitment to gender, racial, and social progress as well as talent for singing and acting.
 They formed a strong partnership in life and politics, and often performed together.
 Their celebration of their 25th wedding anniversary in 1918, including singing, was reported in newspapers.
-Nellie's sister, Lula, and brother-in-law lived with them in St. Paul.
+Nellie's sister, Lula, and brother-in-law lived with them in Saint Paul.

 After her husband's death, Francis returned to Nashville.
 In 1930, the United States House of Representatives voted not to grant her the equivalent of a year of her husband's salary, on the grounds that it was not shown that she was dependent on him.
-However in 1935, Congress approved the grant.
+However, in 1935, Congress approved the grant.
 Around that time, Francis was living in Long Beach, California, after attending the 1932 Summer Olympics in Los Angeles.

 Francis died on December 13, 1969, age 95.
-She is buried with her husband in Greenwood Cemetery.
+She is buried with her husband in Greenwood Cemetery in Nashville.